How to Get Credit Card Debt Relief in Canada

 When your credit card debt has gotten to a point where you can’t keep up with your minimum payments, it’s time to get help.
 The sooner you get help, the more options you’ll have.
 Regardless of which option is right for you, it’s important to seek help from a reputable agency.
 Any agency will still have to work with your creditors, so the sooner you get them on board, the more likely it will be that they can find the least painful solution for you.

-Here’s an overview of the types of debt help you can get from different agencies.
+Below is an overview of the types of debt help you can get from different agencies (you can also see a comparison chart here).

 One way non-profit credit counselling agencies help Canadian consumers is by negotiating debt relief for people who are struggling with their debt and wish to enter a Debt Management Program.
 They literally negotiate with thousands of creditors and have structured terms in place with all major creditors.